Wind power in Maryland

 Wind power in Maryland, which has land-based and offshore resources, is in the early stages of development.
 As of 2016, Maryland has 191 megawatts (MW) of wind powered electricity generating capacity, responsible for 1.4% of in-state generated electricity.
 Two offshore wind farm projects that will supply wind-generated power to the state are underway.

-Regulatory environment

-As of 2015, development of projects had been partially hindered by the uncertainty of state government direction since the Maryland General Assembly and local governments are considering banning certain areas.
-Legislation to do so was not signed by the governor.

-The Maryland Offshore Wind Energy Act of 2013 is a legislation to encourage the development of up to 500 MW of offshore wind capacity, authorized $1.7 billion in subsidies for the next 20 years for Maryland offshore wind development.
+The Maryland Offshore Wind Energy Act of 2013 encouraged the development of up to 500 MW of offshore wind capacity, authorized $1.7 billion in subsidies for the next 20 years for Maryland offshore wind development.
+In 2023, the Promoting Offshore Wind Energy Resources Act set a goal of 8.5 gigawatts of offshore wind, up from 2 GW.
+It also calls for shared transmission infrastructure, reducing costs for projects.

+Governor Wes Moore signed the Promoting Offshore Wind Energy Resources (POWER) Act in April 2023, committing the state to a goal of generating 8.5 GW of wind energy by 2031.